JuliaRobotics/DistributedFactorGraphs.jl/docs/src/DataStructure.md

 ## Additional Offloaded Data

-Additional larger data can be associated
+Additional, larger data can be associated with variables using keyed big data entries.